Ratatouille (soundtrack)

-Ratatouille (Original Motion Picture Soundtrack) is the soundtrack album to the computer-animated comedy film of the same name from the production of Pixar Animation Studios and Walt Disney Pictures, directed by Brad Bird and featured musical score composed by Michael Giacchino.
+Ratatouille (Original Motion Picture Soundtrack) is the soundtrack album to the 2007 Disney/Pixar film of the same name composed and arranged by Michael Giacchino.
 The film marked Giacchino's second Pixar film after The Incredibles, which was also directed by Bird and also the second Pixar film not to be scored by Randy Newman or Thomas Newman.
-The album features original score cues, with an original song "Le Festin" written by Giacchino and performed by Camile, and was released by Walt Disney Records on June 26, 2007.
+The album features original score cues, with an original song "Le Festin" written by Giacchino and performed by Camille, and was released by Walt Disney Records on June 26, 2007.

-The score featured a diverse collection of influences of music genres: European romanticism, quasi-classical, folk-pop and traditional elements of Parisian cafe sounds.
-The music received critical acclaim, praising it as one of Giacchino's best score in his career, and gave his first Academy Award nomination for Best Original Score, though losing to Atonement.
-However, Giacchino won the Annie Award for Best Music in a Feature Production, and his first Grammy Award for Best Score Soundtrack Album.
-Giacchino returned to Pixar to score their 2009 blockbuster Up.
+The score featured a diverse collection of influences of music genres: European romanticism, gypsy jazz, folk-pop and traditional elements of Parisian café sounds.
+The music received critical acclaim, with critics praising the score as one of the best of Giacchino's career.
+Giacchino received his first Academy Award nomination for Best Original Score for Ratatoulille and won the Annie Award for Best Music in a Feature Production and his first Grammy Award for Best Score Soundtrack Album.
 A remastered double LP was released by Mondo, 10 years after the film's release in November 2017.